 - Formation of corporations, limited liability companies, partnerships, and other like entities.
 Created shareholder agreements, buy-sell agreements, professional service agreements, employee stock purchase option plans, and other documents.
 Successful completion of mergers, acquisitions, spin-offs, 1031 like-kind exchanges and outright sales and purchases.

-- Represented co-guardians and co-conservators in a contested guardianship and conservatorship against remote, unknown heirs who wanted to remove the co-guardians and co-conservators in order to gain access to a $30 million dollar estate.
+- Represented co-guardians and co-conservators in a contested guardianship and conservatorship against remote, unknown heirs who wanted to remove the co-guardians and co-conservators in order to gain access to a $30 million estate.
 The court ruled in favor of the clients on all counts.

 - Represented individuals in trust/will contests, both in prosecution and defense.